GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/Attacker-Quickstart/README.md

 - [accept-all-paper](./accept-all-paper) is an example of how to overwrite a function call in the SBB code with a different function call.
 The trick here is that functions are called using the `jal` instruction which is a relative jump, so you must compute the relative offset of the function you want to jump to.
 This exploit walks through how to change the control flow after a ballot has been inserted to immediately cast the ballot.

+- [accept-my-ballot](./accept-my-ballot) is a more complicated example of how to redirect control flow in the SBB code to jump into the `malware` function, perform a computation, and then jump back into different places in the SBB code depending on the result of the computation.
+This example also discusses the expected format for valid barcodes.
+This exploit walks through how to check whether a ballot has a specific barcode (one that say, you crafted yourself), and if so, validate that ballot.

 # Debug tips

 Common problems: